Cost of living in Canada: Your guide

 In this guide, we’ll help you plan your move to Canada by covering all the essentials you need to know.
 This includes visas and residency, money and bank accounts, jobs, places to live and much more.
 We’ll even look at options for UK retirees.

 Plus, a handy tip for UK expats needing a cost-effective way to manage their money internationally - open a Wise multi-currency account.
-With this super-convenient account, you can cover relocation costs and receive UK income in Canada for tiny fees²³ and the real, mid-market exchange rate.
+With this super-convenient account, you can cover relocation costs and receive UK income in Canada for tiny fees and the mid-market exchange rate1.
 Plus, you can spend like a local using your Wise debit card from the moment you arrive.

 We’ll look at how Wise could work for you later in this guide.
 Let’s start with some basic facts about living in Canada as a UK expat.